xpring-eng/xpring4j/README.md

 ## Usage: PayID

-Two classes are used to work with PayID: `PayIDClient` and `XrpPayIDClient`.
+Two classes are used to work with PayID: `PayIDClient` and `XRPPayIDClient`.

 `PayIdClient` can resolve addresses on arbitrary cryptocurrency networks.